2026 MCAT Study Guide — Everything You Need to Prepare

 Is the MCAT the Hardest Test?

-The MCAT is certainly a difficult test and ranks as one of the hardest examinations in the world.
+The MCAT is certainly a difficult test and ranks among the hardest examinations in the world.
 The length alone—7.5 hours—makes it a grueling feat for any premed.
-That said, test difficulty depends completely on the person and how well they are able to prepare and stick to a study schedule.
+That said, test difficulty depends entirely on the person and how well they prepare and stick to a study schedule.

 Is MCAT Tutoring Worth It?